yoonsikp/family.md/thyroid.md

 Hypothyroidism is relatively common affecting 5-10% of the general population, while hyperthyroidism is closer to 1%.
 Secondary causes of hypothyroidism or hyperthyroidism are exceedingly rare.

 ## Goiter
-Non-specific swelling of the thyroid, usually non-painful.
-Toxic goiter is defined as goiter with hyperthyroid symptoms, with nontoxic goiter defined as goiter with a euthyroid state.
-Commonly associated with iodine deficiency in less developed countries, which can be detected with high TSH, low T4, and low urine iodine concentrations.
-Other common causes include Hashimoto's thyroiditis (hyperthyroid which progresses to hypothyroid), and Grave's disease (hyperthyroid).
-Goiter can be linked to either hypothyroidism and hyperthyroidism, thus requiring further investigation.
-Goiter can also be associated with benign or malignant tumours of the thyroid.
+Swelling of the thyroid.
+Goiter + hyperthyroid symptoms = toxic goiter, goiter + euthyroid = nontoxic goiter.
+Common causes include iodine deficiency, Hashimoto's thyroiditis, and Grave's disease.
+Goiter can be associated with hypothyroidism and hyperthyroidism, thus requiring further investigation.

 ## Thyroiditis
 Describes inflammation of the thyroid, divided into painful and painless thyroiditis.
 Painful thyroiditis presents with neck pain, throat discomfort, and tenderness to palpation.
 It can be caused by De Quervain Thyroiditis, radiation or trauma, and rarely acute infectious thyroiditis (bacteria).
 Painless thyroiditis can be caused by Hashimoto's thyroiditis, postpartum thyroiditis, silent thyroiditis, or drug-induced.
 Painless thyroiditis genereally presents as hyperthyroidism, progressing to euthyroid state, then hypothyroidism.